Buying a property in Malta or Gozo as an investment? Here are 6 tips on investing in real estate without the use of an estate agent.

-Remember that most good investments start out as small projects which are affordable to buy, affordable to renovate, lived in for a short while, and then may be sold at a small profit.
-Such a small profit will allow you to purchase a larger property and start a new project over again
+Remember that most good property investments start out as small projects which are affordable to buy, affordable to renovate, lived in for a short while, and then may be sold at a small profit.
+Such a small profit will allow you to purchase a larger property and start a new project over again.

 You might decide to invest in a commercial property rather than a domestic one.

-Remember that buying a shop or office space may be prolific, especially if you find the right location at a good starting price.
+Remember that buying a shop or office space for sale may be prolific, especially if you find the right location at a good starting price.
 There will be permits and licenses to pay, so best to check as this could also affect the official permit for renovation.

 Most of those who eventually become professional property investors start this way.

-Starting small and working your way up the property investment ladder is a sure-fire way of becoming financially independent over time.
+Starting small and working your way up the property investment ladder is a surefire way of becoming financially independent over time.

-Remember however to always aim for quality ownership, investing in good materials and workmanship, respecting neighbours and eventual buyers.
-By avoiding slipshod work and cheap materials you will be investing pride of place and this will pay dividends in the long run.
+Remember however to always aim for quality ownership, investing in good materials and workmanship, and respecting neighbours and eventual buyers.
+By avoiding slipshod work and cheap materials you will be investing in pride of place and this will pay dividends in the long run.